 - re-drafted the neck facings to match the new neckline

 I sewed everything on this top with french seams except the armholes and I am so pleased with how it turned out.
 The facings really make this pattern special and the mods made it exactly what I was hoping for.
-I made it to go with my Ninni culottes but it works great with my Flint pants as well.

 That’s it.
 Along with my Orla Maxi hack, that makes five makes, in one and a half weeks, with five fabrics.
 It helps that I was in between my old job and my new one for one of those weeks.
 Aren’t sewcations the best?